ip2location/ip2location-io-deno/docs/source/code.md

 ## DomainWhois Class

 **_Please note that this class is no longer being maintained and has been migrated to a new repository.
-We recommend that you use the [IP2WHOIS Go SDK](https://github.com/ip2whois/ip2whois-io-go) going forward._**
+We recommend that you use the [IP2WHOIS Deno SDK](https://github.com/ip2whois/ip2whois-deno) going forward._**

 ```{py:class} DomainWhois(config)
 Initialize the DomainWhois class.